dublinmatrix/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/routing_common.md

 {
 "title": "Routing filters",
   "linkTitle": "Routing filters",
   "weight": 11,
   "date": "2019-10-17",
   "description": "Commonly used routing filters, including Connect to URL and Connection."
 }
 <!-- TODO reorder based on usage from GA-->

 Depending on how the API Gateway is perceived by the client, different combinations of routing filters can be used.
 For an introduction to routing scenarios and the filters in the **Routing** category, see [Get started with routing configuration](/docs/apim_policydev/apigw_polref/routing_getstarted/).

 ## Connect to URL filter

+Tom_testing

 The **Connect to URL**
 filter is the simplest routing filter to use to connect to a target web service.
 To configure this filter to send messages to a web service, you need only enter the URL of the service in the **URL**